-BNP Paribas ("BNP Paribas" or the "Issuer") is offering US\$1,500,000,000 principal amount of its Perpetual Fixed Rate Resettable Additional Tier 1 Notes (the "Notes").
+BNP Paribas ("BNP Paribas" or the "Issuer") is offering US\$ 1,500,000,000 principal amount of its Perpetual Fixed Rate Resettable Additional Tier 1 Notes (the "Notes").
 The Notes will be issued by BNP Paribas and will constitute direct, unsecured and deeply subordinated obligations of the Issuer, as described in Condition 4 (Status of the Notes) in "Terms and Conditions of the Notes."

 The Notes are deeply subordinated notes of the Issuer issued pursuant to the provisions of Article L.228-97 of the French Code de commerce.
-The Notes will be governed by, and construed in accordance with, the laws of the State of New York, except for Condition 4 (Status of the Notes) which will be governed by, and construed in accordance with, French law.

-The Notes will bear interest on their Prevailing Outstanding Amount (as defined in Condition 2 (Interpretation) in "Terms and Conditions of the Notes") at the applicable Rate of Interest from (and including) March 30, 2016 (the "Issue Date") and interest shall be payable semi-annually in arrears on March 30 and September 30 in each year (each an "Interest Payment Date") from (and including) September 30, 2016 to (but excluding) March 30, 2021 (the "First Call Date") at the rate of 7.625% per annum.
+The Notes will bear interest on their Prevailing Outstanding Amount (as defined in Condition 2 (Interpretation) in "Terms and Conditions of the Notes") at the applicable Rate of Interest from (and including) August 19, 2015 (the "Issue Date") and interest shall be payable semi-annually in arrears on February 19 and August 19 in each year (each an "Interest Payment Date") from (and including) February 19, 2016 to (but excluding) August 19, 2025 (the "First Call Date") at the rate of 7.375% per annum.

 The rate of interest will reset on the First Call Date and on each five-year anniversary thereafter (each, a "Reset Date").
-The rate of interest for each Interest Period occurring after each Reset Date will be equal to the Reset Rate of Interest which amounts to the sum of (a) the 5-year Mid-Swap Rate plus (b) the Margin (6.314 per cent), as determined by the Calculation Agent, as described in "Terms and Conditions of the Notes".
+The rate of interest for each Interest Period occurring after each Reset Date will be equal to the Reset Rate of Interest which amounts to the sum of (a) the 5-year Mid-Swap Rate plus (b) the Margin (5.15 per cent.), as determined by the Calculation Agent, as described in "Terms and Conditions of the Notes".